 Aristocrats Are Evil: The nobility in Amegakure, which Kazama has to deal with after killing their leader and stealing his position.

 Asshole Victim: Ame has a disturbingly high amount of these to the point that they could form an army.
 Every person in power besides Hanzo are perfectly fine with their country dying and their people suffering as long as they get to stay rich and powerful and every civilian is portrayed as an idiotic unsympathetic git who is incapable of running their own lives.
 It's pretty much impossible to give a crap about them.

 Because Destiny Says So: Susanoo's purpose as a villain is this.
 His soul is even made of fatalism to drive the point home.

 Minato and Kushina from Kazama's world also, earning the hatred of their son.

 There's an unusual trend for characters with this justification to die horrible deaths in this fic.

 Becoming the Mask: Shukaku, oddly enough.
 It, though in this story she, convinces itself that it is Gaara's mother.
-Naruko has a fan-created ability to deceive others by predicting their emotional responses.
+Naruko's Kyuubi empathy abilities have evolved to deceive/control others by predicting their emotional responses.
 Tsukuyomi takes considerable interest in Kazama instead of converting him.